How to Disable Read Only in Excel 2016

 Extra Tip: How to Recover Forgotten Excel 2016 Password

-PassFab Toolkit is a great tool that allows users to recover passwords for Excel 2016 files by using multi-core CPU and GPU acceleration.
+PassFab for Excel is a great tool that allows users to recover passwords for Excel 2016 files by using multi-core CPU and GPU acceleration.
 To use this software to recover your forgotten Excel password, follow the procedure below.

 Step 1: Download install and run this software on your computer.